projectcalico/calico/master/reference/private-cloud/l3-interconnect-fabric.md

 ![]({{site.baseurl}}/images/l3-fabric-diagrams-as-server-l2-spine.png)

-> This diagram shows the *AS per compute server model* where the ToR
-> switches are physically meshed via a set of Ethernet switching planes.
+The diagram above shows the *AS per compute server model* where the ToR switches are physically meshed via a set of Ethernet switching planes.

 ![]({{site.baseurl}}/images/l3-fabric-diagrams-as-server-l3-spine.png)

-> This diagram shows the *AS per compute server model* where the ToR
-> switches are physically connected to a set of independent routing
+The diagram above shows the *AS per compute server model* where the ToR switches are physically connected to a set of independent routing planes.
-> planes.

 As can be seen in these diagrams, there are still the same two variants as in the *AS per rack* model, one where the spine switches provide a